 In 1938 they expanded into the Saratoga Springs’s old water works, and began producing cheese, powdered whey and casein, later buying another plant in nearby Greenfield.
 By 1940, the Stewart brothers’ products were being sold around the Northeast and as far south as Maryland.

-When the Second World War ended in 1945, Percy and Charles V. Dake bought an ice cream production facility in Ballston Spa.
-Recently returned from the war, Charles V.’s son Charles S. “Charlie” Dake began selling Stewart’s Ice Cream at the factory, considered to be the first Stewart’s Shop.
+In 1944, Percy and Charles V. Dake bought their first dairy shops, already known as Stewart’s, from their Ballston Spa owner Donald Stewart.
 This was quickly followed by locations in Saratoga Springs and South Glens Falls.
 Saratoga Dairy and Stewart’s Ice Cream were formally incorporated in 1950, and by 1955 there were over 50 Stewart’s Shops.

 On that June day in 1955, while Eisenhower visited the Dairy Festival in Rutland, the company’s massive ice cream cake was carried by a refrigerated truck, arriving just in time to be placed on the table by Stewart’s General Manager Charles S. Dake and Public Relations Representative, Larry Mahar.
 Once those present had been served, the rest of the cake was divided between the Rutland Children’s Rehabilitation Center and the pediatric ward at the local hospital.

 I discovered this historic ice cream cake anecdote while researching Stewart’s Ice Cream.
 In the 1950s, Stewart’s published a monthly brochure appropriately named “The Stewart’s Story.”
 It was a simple 8″ x 11″ paper folded in half.
 It contained sale promotions, new store openings, and happenings throughout the company.
 It included the “New Customer Column.”